 Storage Wars follows five professional buyers in southern California as they scour repossessed storage units in search of hidden treasure.
 Part gamblers, part detectives, Barry Weiss (Left the show before Season 5 and now has his own program), Dave Hester (Fired as of Season 4), Darrell Sheets and the husband and wife team of Jarrod Schulz and Brandi Passante have found everything from coffins to vintage cars to valuable comic book collections, paying as little as a dollar for items that prove to be valued in the tens of thousands.
 Of course, other times, they end up with a locker full of worthless garbage.
 As of Season 5, Brandi and Jarrod, and the father-son team of Brandon and Darrell Sheets have been joined by three new buyers: Ivy Calvin and the husband-wife team of Rene and Casey Nezhoda.
-Dave Hester is set to return to the show after settling his lawsuit with A&E.Now has five spinoffs: Storage Wars Texas, Storage Wars New York, Storage Wars Canada, Barry'd Treasure (starring Barry Weiss), and Brandi & Jarrod: Married to the Job (starring Jarrod Schulz and Brandi Passante).
+Dave Hester has returned to the show after settling his lawsuit with A&E.Now has five spinoffs: Storage Wars Texas, Storage Wars New York, Storage Wars Canada, Barry'd Treasure (starring Barry Weiss), and Brandi & Jarrod: Married to the Job (starring Jarrod Schulz and Brandi Passante).

 Once we open the locker, you get five minutes to look at the tropes inside:

 Actually That's My Assistant: On one episode, Mike Karlinger and Herb Brown won a unit that contained tiaras from a beauty pageant, so they took them to an appraiser who was an expert in pageant items.
 They greeted a tall blond woman who stated that she's the expert's coach and then she pointed down to a nine-year-old pageant contestant.
 Mike and Herb even had to kneel down just to speak to her face to face.